Esri/jsapi-resources/esm-samples/jsapi-ember-cli/README.md

 This repo integrates [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) using [embroider](https://github.com/embroider-build/embroider).

+---
+**NOTE**

+This sample is no longer being maintained.
+We will try our best to answer any questions you have on the [github issues](https://github.com/Esri/jsapi-resources/issues) page.

+---

 ## Get Started

 **Step 1** - Run `npm install` and then start adding modules.